jsong00505/Jsong-Study-Udacity/udacity-vr-nanodegree/hw1-jsong/README.md

-# My First VR Project
+# Brand-New June's Hello VR World

 ## Summary
-This is my frist VR project of Udacity.
+This is my frist VR project of Udacity called "Brand-New June's Hello VR World".
 This is about chaging cubes by VR app.
-Just follow below instruction to build this app.
+You can play around in VR world.
+It is one of the most fatastic experience you ever had before.
+The best part of the world is spawning the cubes from the sky.
+It looks like a real one.
+Hope to enjoy the world, and just follow below instructions to build this app.

-## Requirement
+## Environment
 * Unity 5.4.2
+* Windows 10

 I am using Unity 5.4.2.
 If your Unity is higher and lower, this project would not be working.
 However, I just covered common stuff, so I think it would work properly.